Real-world models for multiple term structures: a unifying HJM semimartingale framework: The real-world HJMM SPDE

 In Section \ref{sec:monotone}, we have derived abstract conditions ensuring the monotonicity of the term structures.
 In this section, we address the issue of monotonicity from an SPDE viewpoint, relating monotonicity to suitable invariance properties of the real-world SPDE \eqref{eq:SPDE}.
 This approach has the advantage of providing sufficient conditions for monotonicity without requiring the martingale property of Definition \ref{def:fair}.
 We work in the framework of Section \ref{sec-appl-rw-HJMM}, supposing in particular that Assumption \ref{ass:SPDE} holds.
 Consider the closed convex cone $K\subset H$ defined as

 where we recall that the state space is given by $H = H_{\rho}^{m+1}$.
 We say that the closed convex cone $K$ is \emph{invariant} for the SPDE \eqref{eq:SPDE} if, for each $h_0 \in K$, we have $\eta \in K$ up to an evanescent set, where $\eta$ denotes the mild solution to the SPDE \eqref{eq:SPDE} with $\eta_0 = h_0$.
+Note that the cone $K$ is invariant for the shift semigroup; that is $\cS_t K \subset K$ for all $t \geq 0$.
 The invariance of closed convex cones for SPDEs has been investigated in a general setup in \cite{TappeCones17,TappeCones24} and in \cite{fitate2010} for the special case where $K$ is the cone of non-negative functions.
 The proof of the following theorem is analogous to that of \cite[Corollary 8.6]{TappeCones24} and, therefore, omitted.

 \begin{theorem} Suppose that, for all $h\in K$,

 and, for all $\xi \in \R_+$ and $i,j = 1,\ldots,m$ with $i < j$ such that $h^i(\xi) = h^j(\xi)$, we have

 Then, the closed convex cone $K$ is invariant for the SPDE \eqref{eq:SPDE}. \end{theorem}